-The relevant Cabinet committees will review the proposed legislation and ensure that it is consistent with the broader government priorities
+The relevant Cabinet committees will review the proposed legislation and ensure that it is consistent with the broader government priorities.

-Following ministry study and consultation, a legislative proposal outlining the proposed amendment will be included in the ministry's legislative plan.
-These ministry plans are reviewed by relevant Cabinet committees.
 The Cabinet is made up of elected MLAs of the governing party who have been chosen by the Premier to serve as Cabinet Ministers.
 Cabinet decides the policies and direction of the province and administers the day-to-day operation of its government.
 There are a number of Cabinet committees that help Cabinet deliver on its mandate.
 The relevant Cabinet committees will review the proposed legislation and ensure that it is consistent with the broader government priorities, often outlined in high level documents such as the Budget and Fiscal Plan.
 If approved, this proposal will be placed on the legislative agenda for further development.
 A list of the current Cabinet committees is included for reference.